 Travel Time

-Ordinary people (and horses) can only walk for 7 or 8 hours a day before becoming exhausted, even with occasional rests.
+Ordinary people (and horses) can only walk for 8 hours a day before flagging, even with occasional rests.
 So the amount of daylight is less relevant than the terrain.
 You may want to use my difficult terrain navigation rules.
+For their 8 hours, the heroes have 18 points to spend on travel every day to cross hexes.
+They can push themselves, but they’ll tire out, per the table below.
+If they have a couple of points left over, they can apply them to the next day (in reality, they got part-way across an extra hex that day).

 Finding Points of Interest